-The consolidated financial statements for the year ended 31 December 2021 have been prepared on a going concern basis, which assumes that the company will be able to meet its obligations for the foreseeable future and for at least 12 months after the date of this report.
-The group has recognised a net loss after tax of R 103 million (2020: R 323 million) for the year ended 31 December 2021 and, as at that date, the group has a capital ratio of 34.57% (2020: 31.08%).
+The consolidated financial statements for the year ended 31 December 2022 have been prepared on a going concern basis, which assumes that the group will be able to meet its obligations for the foreseeable future and for at least 12 months from the date of this report.
+The group recognised a net profit after tax of R 3 290 million (2021: loss of R 10 million) for the year ended 31 December 2022 and, at that date, has a capital ratio of 39.29% (2021: 34.57%).

-Management believes that the group will be able to meet all its obligations for the 2022 period.
-Management further believes that, proceeds received during 2022 will be sufficient to meet the repayment requirements.
-Management has performed forecasts and based on these forecasts the expectation is that the entity will be profitable for the 2022 financial year.
-The company and the group will therefore be solvent and liquid for at least the 12 months from the date of this report.
+Management believes that the group will be able to meet all its obligations for at least the next 12 months from the date of this report.
+Management further believes that, proceeds received during 2023 will be sufficient to meet the repayment requirements.
+Management has performed forecasts and based on these forecasts the expectation is that the group will continue to be profitable for the 2023 financial year.

-Management has the full support of the holding company, MBAG, to support its operations.
+Management has the full support of the holding company, MBAG, for its operations.
+This is reviewed annually and additional support is provided, if required.
 To this extent, MBGAG issued a guarantee with regards to the notes issued under the DMTN programme.